-Promotion for your staff brings both opportunities and perils.
+Whatever your leaders have experienced before in terms of management skills, they are certainly being challenged now.
+Not all leadership approaches work for shift work and partial office/working from home arrangements.
+It requires some planning to keep everyone's momentum up and morale high.
+If leaders are inexperienced, you will have noticed that promotion for your staff brings both opportunities and perils.
 Not everyone who is good at their job is good at leading other people to do it well.
 Sometimes people embrace it easily, others struggle at least to start with, but perhaps dare not admit it.
-It is helpful for an organisation to run regular sessions to make sure there are no gaps which if left unaddressed will impact on team performance and profit.
+It is helpful for an organisation to provide tailored coaching to make sure there are no gaps, which if left unaddressed, will impact on team performance and profit.
 Not to mention emotional health and well-being.

 Leadership Skills for 1st time Managers